2035 in public domain: United States

-Other notable films entering the public domain this year include Basil Rathbone's two Sherlock Holmes films for 20th Century Fox and his Universal Monsters film Son of Frankenstein (co-starring Boris Karloff and Bela Lugosi), Alfred Hitchcock's thriller Jamaica Inn starring Charles Laughton and Maureen O'Hara, Jean Renoir's The Rules of the Game, Jesse James starring Tyrone Power and Henry Fonda, Busby Berkeley's Babes in Arms starring Garland and Mickey Rooney, Dodge City starring Errol Flynn and Olivia de Havilland, George Cukor's The Women, Ford's Drums Along the Mohawk with Fonda and Claudette Colbert, Michael Curtiz's The Private Lives of Elizabeth and Essex, William Dieterle's adaptation of The Hunchback of Notre Dame with Charles Laughton, Condemned To Be Shot (one of the earliest television films), Hugh Harman's animated short film Peace on Earth, the final Betty Boop cartoons, and Walt Disney's last Silly Symphony short The Ugly Duckling.
-The modern character designs of Mickey Mouse and Minnie Mouse will also enter the public domain.
+Other notable films entering the public domain this year include Basil Rathbone's two Sherlock Holmes films for 20th Century Fox and his Universal Monsters film Son of Frankenstein co-starring Boris Karloff and Bela Lugosi, Alfred Hitchcock's thriller Jamaica Inn with Charles Laughton and Maureen O'Hara, Jean Renoir's The Rules of the Game, Jesse James starring Tyrone Power and Henry Fonda, Busby Berkeley's Babes in Arms starring Garland and Mickey Rooney, Dodge City starring Errol Flynn and Olivia de Havilland, George Cukor's The Women, Ford's Drums Along the Mohawk with Fonda and Claudette Colbert, Michael Curtiz's The Private Lives of Elizabeth and Essex, William Dieterle's adaptation of The Hunchback of Notre Dame with Charles Laughton, Condemned To Be Shot (one of the earliest television films), Hugh Harman's animated short film Peace on Earth, the final Betty Boop cartoons, and Walt Disney's last Silly Symphony short The Ugly Duckling.
+The first animated appearances of Mickey Mouse and Minnie Mouse in their modern character designs, including The Pointer, will also enter the public domain, along with the debut shorts of MGM's cartoon character Barney Bear and Walter Lantz's character Andy Panda.